wyattstahlman/Project-1/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://(ELK-Server public IP):5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+The specific commands the user will need to run to download the playbook:

-Once connected to your jumpbox: make sure the ansible hosts file is accurate
+Once connected to your jumpbox,

+make sure the ansible hosts file is up to date

-$ sudo su
+1) $ sudo su

-$ cd/etc/ansible
+2) $ cd/etc/ansible

-$ ansible-playbook pentest.yml
+3) $ ansible-playbook pentest.yml

-$ ansible-playbook install-elk.yml
+4) $ ansible-playbook install-elk.yml

-$ ansible-playbook filebeat-playbook.yml
+5) $ ansible-playbook filebeat-playbook.yml

-$ ansible-playbook metricbeat-playbook.yml
+6) $ ansible-playbook metricbeat-playbook.yml